top of page

 Co-Founder

-Cam also spent eight years on the Board of the Osteogenesis Imperfecta Foundation, including three as Board President, helping expand its reach and impact for 50,000 constituents around the world.
+Cam also served eight years on the board of the Osteogenesis Imperfecta Foundation, including three years as Board President, supporting programs serving more than 50,000 families worldwide.

 KellyBanner_edited.jpg